 Short for “Environmental, Social and Governance,” ESG represents a more stakeholder-centric approach to doing business.
 For today’s institutional investors, an ESG plan looks beyond the balance sheet to consider the unique risks and opportunities facing today’s companies, both now and in the future; it also considers the impact a company has on its employees, customers and the communities within which it operates.
 As ESG increasingly becomes top of mind for directors, it’s important to also consider the global nuances that drive focus region by region.Companies that adhere to ESG standards agree to conduct themselves ethically in those three areas.

-The relationship between ESG and the board of directors is still being defined..
+The relationship between ESG and the board of directors is still being defined.
 Discussions around the “G” (i.e., governance) are often spearheaded by the nominating & governance committee with involvement from the full board—particularly when assessing how these risks integrate with the ERM program or impact long-term strategy.
 In addition, more boards are incorporating the “S” (social considerations or corporate impact) into the strategy development process; according to PwC’s Annual Corporate Directors Survey, issues like health care cost, resource scarcity, human rights, and income inequality have all surged in importance.

 When it comes to structuring oversight around the “E” (i.e., environmental issues), a recent global study by the Diligent Institute found that best practices are still largely undetermined.
 Fifty percent of the 447 survey respondents indicated some form of board-level oversight, either by the full board or a board committee, while 19% indicated that oversight lived within the organization.
 Another 35% percent indicated that environmental issues are “not overseen” by the company or that they “don’t know.”